 The pictures here should explain things.
 Capsules come in two parts, a container and a lid that fits and seals.
 The container is filled and then the cap is pushed on creating a capsule.
 Because the cap is curved, it holds air in it.
 This is the air you see in the capsule.

 We chose clear enteric capsules for our products so what you are seeing is the hemp extract which in its raw form is a dark green colored oil.
-This can be filtered but we don’t believe in taking out the natural ingredients.
-Filtering also doesn’t increase the amount of CBD, it just takes stuff out.
-An empty clear capsule and a hemp extract filled capsule is shown here.

 1. We didn’t want dyes or coloring added to the capsules.
 The base material without the coloring for the enteric capsules is a clear material so we are minimizing the amount of additives.